giusgad/pets.nvim/README.md

 <!-- panvimdoc-ignore-start -->
 ## 🙏 Acknowledgements

-A big thanks to everyone that helps or will help the project!
+A big thanks to everyone that helped, helps or will help the project!

 <a href="https://github.com/giusgad/pets.nvim/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=giusgad/pets.nvim" />